Eli Manning: 2018 season

 Following speculation that Manning would be released, new Giants head coach Pat Shurmur put these rumors aside by saying "I think what's important is we have a guy here who has helped this organization win Super Bowls.
 He's an outstanding player and I'm really looking forward to working with him."

 After losses to the Jacksonville Jaguars and Dallas Cowboys to the start the season, Manning and the Giants defeated the Houston Texans by a score of 27–22.
-Manning was efficient going 25-of-29 for 297 passing yards and two touchdowns.
+Manning was efficient, going 25-of-29 for 297 passing yards and two touchdowns.
 The Giants lost the next five games, with Manning leading the leagues in sacks for most of that stretch despite an improved running game from rookie Saquon Barkley.
 Manning had 399 passing yards against the Atlanta Falcons, the fourth of these losses, but was sacked seven times and threw two interceptions in the following game against the Washington Redskins.
-Manning rebounded with three touchdowns and no interceptions in the following week's 27–23 victory over the San Francisco 49ers, and a remarkable 17 completions on 18 attempts for two touchdowns in a 38–35 win the following week over the Tampa Bay Buccaneers.
+Manning rebounded with three touchdowns and no interceptions in the following week's 27–23 victory over the San Francisco 49ers, and 17 completions on 18 attempts for two touchdowns in a 38–35 win the following week over the Tampa Bay Buccaneers.
 The Giants went 4–4 over the last eight games of the season to finish 5–11 and last in the NFC East.
 Manning passed for 4,299 yards, 21 touchdowns and 11 interceptions in the 2018 season.

-2019 season: Final year
+2019 season

 The 2019 season was Manning's last remaining year on his contract.
 While the Giants had the option to release Manning in the offseason and save $17 million in both cash and cap space, the team opted to keep him on their roster.
 However, neither side held any discussions for a contract extension, causing doubt for Manning's future as the Giants' franchise quarterback beyond the upcoming season.
 The team selected quarterback Daniel Jones in the first round of that year's draft, which many saw as the Giants selecting Manning's successor while further cementing his own lame-duck status in the position.
 Manning was informed of the Giants' decision during their draft selection.
-Despite the pick, General Manager Dave Gettleman said "the goal is for Eli to be our quarterback", while head coach Shurmur told Manning "it's your job to win games and keep [Jones] off the field".
+Despite the pick, general manager Dave Gettleman said "the goal is for Eli to be our quarterback", while head coach Shurmur told Manning "it's your job to win games and keep [Jones] off the field".

 Being on the Giants' roster meant that it would be Manning's 16th season with the team, marking a franchise record for the longest tenure for any player in its 94-year history.
 Manning started the Giants' first two games of the season, losses to the Dallas Cowboys and the Buffalo Bills.
 On September 17, 2019, the Giants announced that Manning would not start the team's Week 3 game against the Tampa Bay Buccaneers, instead opting for Jones.
 This was thought to be the end of Manning's time as the Giants' starting quarterback.